 As we walked together, I in lead position, Kingsley followed behind me by three steps.
 We walked well together until I passed the first small bush to my right.
 At this point, he stalled.
 “Come on, Kingsley.
 Come on, good boy!”
 I said gently with a short quick snap of the leash.
 He replied by sitting, front paws dug into the ground beneath him.

 Kingsley had gotten it into his mind that he was on his own.
 Freedom had made him stubborn.
 The garden had become his kingdom.
 I tried to reign him in with a few clicks of my tongue.
 Evidently, tongue clicking was not in his vocabulary.
 For despite the many times as I clicked, there simply was no response except for the strong pull on his leash to the right.

 “Come on, Kingsley.
 Come on, boy!”
 I said with a slightly quicker and stronger tug.
 Kingsley remained distracted; he had forgotten that our original plan was to walk around the gated community of approximately a quarter mile.
-Although it took several tries to communicate with Kingsley my desire, he showed himself as a smart and gentle animal.
+Although it took several tries to communicate with Kingsley my desire, he eventually showed himself as a smart and gentle animal.

-Through our walks together that week, I learned that like Kingsley, there are those things around me that distract, detour, and disturb from my objective.
+Through our walks together that week, I learned that like Kingsley, there are those things around me that can distract, detour, and even disturb me from my objective.
 Some distractions are lovely: the smell of a flower, the warmth of the sun, the sounds of the birds; these should be especially appreciated when life seems to be racing.
 And then again, some distractions should be simply ignored.

 Once Kingsley realized that I was communicating my need to move along, I was very thankful for having him at my side; it was like having a good friend and companion.
 After Charles picked him up, I wanted to do a mixed media project that would present the wonder of a walk with a good companion.